 I have been observing the way people work for more years than I care to mention.
 I noticed early on that managing and leading require a set of competencies that do not magically appear because you are smart and while we can grow all professionally, the main thing is to discover your own gifts and potential.

-In 1990, I began my own consulting practice because I believed clients deserve more than being handed a tome of recommendations.
-From the beginning, I believed engagement with people at all levels of the organization is a better way to bring about change.
+In 1990, I began my own consulting practice because I believed clients deserve more than being handed a set of recommendations.
+From the beginning, I understood that engagement with people is a better way to bring about change.

 As an adjunct faculty member in the Department of Management at Bloomsburg University, I brought these values and principles into the classroom and challenged students to be accountable for their own learning processes.
-I devoted more time than some of my teaching colleagues liked to experiential learning and group methodologies.
-I found ways to flip the classroom whether I was teaching Strategic Compensation, Human Resource Management, Labor Relations or (and especially) Organization Behavior.
-I believed my role as a practitioner in the field of management was to help students better see their role as a professional in the world of work.
-Now, all these years later, I find great satisfaction in seeing more innovative approaches to learning encouraged in classroom environments.
+I devoted time to experiential learning and group methodologies.
+I found ways to flip the classroom whether I was teaching Strategic Compensation, Human Resource Management, Labor Relations, or (and especially) Organization Behavior.
+My approach was not always embraced by faculty, but now, all these years later, I find great satisfaction in seeing more innovative approaches to learning encouraged in classroom environments.

-Prior to beginning my own business, I worked at Clemans, Nelson and Associates, a Midwest labor relations consulting firm, where I represented clients at the State Labor Relations Board and worked as a consultant while learning the in’s and out’s of management consulting from some amazing people.
-What I remember best from that time was the mentoring I received from many experienced labor negotiators who came from the ranks of unions to represent management.
-They were mavericks and pioneers, but more importantly, the best ones carried their values for strong worker-employer relationships within them and taught me to do the same.
+Prior to beginning my own business, I worked at Clemans, Nelson and Associates, a Midwest labor relations consulting firm, where I represented clients at the State Labor Relations Board.
+I learned from lawyers who represented management and negotiators from the ranks of unions.
+What I remember best from that time was the mentoring I received from experienced labor negotiators who carried forward their values for strong worker-employer relationships and taught me to do the same.

-Going back even further, I worked as a residential treatment counselor for emotionally disturbed children at The Villa Maria outside of Baltimore where I learned pretty much everything I needed to know about how groups work as every dysfunction was amplified and one had to think one’s feet 24/7 or be outdone by the group.
-This was my first job after college (after a short stint as a research assistant at Johns Hopkins University in the department of Psychology) and eventually after this job I went on to get a Masters in Management, Labor and Human Resources at The Ohio State University.
+Going back even further, I worked as a residential treatment counselor for emotionally disturbed children at The Villa Maria outside of Baltimore where I learned pretty much everything I needed to know about group dysfunction.
+One had to think on one’s feet 24/7 or be outdone by the group.
+This was my first job after college (after a stint as a research assistant at Johns Hopkins University in the Department of Psychology).
+Eventually, I went on to get a Masters in Management, Labor and Human Resources at The Ohio State University.